amirmujkicc/amirmujkicc/README.md

-- 👋 Hi there, I’m Amir Mujkic, a FullStack Web Developer.
+- 👋 Hi there, I’m Amir Mujkic, a Full Stack Web Developer.

 - Languages and technologies:
 <div>